 We're human beings!
 Why should we take it?
 Sisi is dead and all Madam can think of is business.
 Doesn't Sisi deserve respect from her?
 What are we doing?
 Why should she treat us any how and we just take it like dogs?
-(Unigwe 2009: 289).
+(289)

 The text above is a discourse of resistance against an oppressive social order.
-Joyce, one of the prostitutes, uses a chain of interrogates to challenge the hegemony and insensitivity of their matron prostitute and oppressor (known in the text as Madam) by using relational processes like are and is to affirm their humanity in spite of their dehumanised social conditions.
-Her use of the processes to reflect her emotional state reveals how depressed she is as a result of Madam's obvious insensitivity to her slavish conditions.
-Even though she is unable to initiate any physical revolt against Madam her questions indicate a conscious recognition of her social condition and that of the other women in the hands of a cabal of power that dominates, exploits and dehumanises them.
+Joyce, one of the prostitutes, uses a chain of interrogates to challenge the hegemony and insensitivity of their matron prostitute and oppressor (known in the text as Madam) by using relational processes like are and is to affirm their humanity in spite of their dehumanized social conditions.
+Her use of the processes to reflect her emotional state reveals how really pained she is at Madam's obvious insensitivity to their slavish conditions.
+Even though she is unable to initiate any physical revolt against Madam her questions indicate a conscious recognition of their social condition in the hands of a cabal of power that dominates, exploits and dehumanizes them.